 Learn all about the 'Occupancy Strategy' tab in RoomPriceGenie.

 Different hotels have different needs and strategies.
 In order to allow for this, we have built a lot of flexibility into the RoomPriceGenie algorithm.
-With the Flexible plan of RoomPriceGenie, you now have access to more of this flexibility:
+In RoomPriceGenie, the Occupancy Strategy is composed by the following factors:

 1. Target Occupancy